cetorchia/climate-map/README.md

 # System requirements

+The following system specifications are recommended.

-* RAM: You probably need at least 2 GB of RAM, at least 4 GB is probably preferable.
+* RAM: At least 2 GB of RAM, preferably at least 4 GB
-* CPU: Probably at least 2 GHz and 2 cores or more.
+* CPU: At least 2 GHz and 2 cores or more
-* Disk space: depending on how many different models you allow the user to select for 3 models and historical data you may need at least 20 GB of disk space.
+* Disk space: depending on how many different models you allow the user to select you may need 40 GB of disk space.

 # Installation

 To install the climate map, first use npm to build the javascript.

 ```
+npm run build-dev       # Development environment (your local machine)
-npm run build
+npm run build           # Production environment (your web host)
 ```

 Install the following Ubuntu packages, or equivalent: